-Once Were Warriors opened the eyes of cinema goers to an unexamined aspect of modern New Zealand life.
-Director Lee Tamahori's hard-hitting depiction of domestic and gang violence amongst an urban Māori whānau, was adapted from the best-selling Alan Duff novel.
-Warriors provided career-defining roles for Temuera Morrison and Rena Owen as Jake the Mus and Beth Heke.
+Once Were Warriors opened the eyes of cinemagoers around the globe to an unexamined aspect of modern New Zealand life.
+Director Lee Tamahori's hard-hitting depiction of domestic and gang violence amongst an urban Māori whānau was adapted from the best-selling Alan Duff novel.
+The film provided career-defining roles for Temuera Morrison and Rena Owen as Jake the Muss and Beth Heke.
 It remains NZ's most watched local release in terms of bums on seats.
-In the backgrounders, Riwia Brown writes about adapting Duff's book for the screen.
+Among a trio of backgrounders, Riwia Brown writes about adapting Duff's book for the screen.

 You’re not gonna hurt my babies anymore.– Beth Heke (Rena Owen)

-Available to buy and download from iTunes.
+Available to buy and download from iTunes

-Title licensed by Sales Agency NZ Film Sales.
+Title licensed by Sales Agency NZ Film Sales

-Music composed by Murray Grindlay and Murray McNabb.
+Music composed by Murray Grindlay and Murray McNabb

 Song 'What's the Time Mr Wolf?'
 (Hareruia Aperahama) performed by Southside of Bombay.
-'Give Me Time (Ryan Monga) performed by Mere Boynton